hendrixroa/docker-image-python-ta-lib/README.md

 # docker-image-python-ta-lib

-Docker image with python3 + ta-lib integration
+Docker image with python3 and ta-lib prebuilt integrations.